tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CMQ/消息主题（Topic）模型/标签匹配功能说明_intl_en.md

 - **Retry policy (backoff retry):** the `test1` topic will deliver the messages again to A once every N seconds.
 Specifically, the failed 100 messages will be delivered to A again starting from the first one in sequence.
 If a message fails to be delivered for three consecutive times, it will be directly discarded, and the next message will be delivered, which may also be discarded after three failures, and so on.
 - **Retry policy (exponential decay retry):** taking A as an example, the topic delivers 100 messages concurrently to A (the sequence cannot be guaranteed).
 When a message fails to be delivered to A, the very message will be retried.
 If it fails again, subsequent messages will be blocked.
 - **Inextensible message lifecycle:** suppose the 110 messages are retained in the `test1` topic.
 No matter how many times they are retried for delivery, their lifecycle still remains 1 day.
 The time point when a message is pushed by the producer to the topic will be the lifecycle start time point, and the message will be deleted once the lifecycle expires.
 - **Repush**: the producer continuously produces new messages to the topic, and the subscription publishing API is called again at 12:02.
-Supposed that the topic now has 210 messages (110 retained messages that fail to be delivered plus 100 messages that are produced in one minute) and delivers them again, in this case, as the retry policy for A and B is exponential decay retry , A and B cannot "respond", and the 210 messages will continue to be retained.
+Suppose the topic now has 210 messages (110 retained messages that fail to be delivered plus 100 messages that are produced in one minute) and delivers them again.
+In this case, as the retry policy for A and B is exponential decay retry, A and B cannot "respond", and the 210 messages will continue to be retained.
 C will receive only the 100 new messages.
 >Each message ID is used as the key, and the value is the associated subscribers, indicating whether consumption of each subscriber is successful.